Eagles acquire 3-time Pro Bowl DE Quinn from Bears

 “I think it’s another great player on this team,” Eagles quarterback Jalen Hurts said.
 “He has a history of being a great defensive end and edge rusher.
 I think he’ll help us out in a number of ways.
 Adds a lot of depth, and I’m excited to meet him.
 I’m excited to meet him (Thursday) when he comes.”

-The 32-year-old Quinn is off to a slow start with just one sack and three quarterback hits.
+The 32-year-old Quinn is off to a slow start with just one sack and three quarterback hits after opting not to participate in offseason workouts.
 But he broke Hall of Famer Richard Dent’s franchise record with 18 1/2 sacks last year in a resurgent season.

-“I know the Eagles are really fortunate to have him,” Bears general manager Ryan Poles said.
+“I value — I think I’ve talked about that a lot — the locker room and what it means and the culture and it (stinks) to mess with that, to be completely honest with you,” Bears general manager Ryan Poles said.

+“But again, my job is to do what’s best for this organization not only now, but in the future.
+I felt like that was the best move for us to make.”

 With Quinn, an Eagles defensive line that already has Haason Reddick, Josh Sweat, Javon Hargrave, Fletcher Cox, Brandon Graham and Jordan Davis becomes that much more daunting.
 He replaces defensive end Derek Barnett, who tore an ACL in the opener at Detroit.